The Hotel Marketing Mix

 2) Place and Distribution:

-Hotel uses either direct or indirect distribution methods to reach out its potential customers, below are few methods or channels used by hotels.
+Hotel uses either direct or indirect distribution methods to reach out its potential customers, below are a few methods or channels used by hotels.

 - Sales through the hotel sales team